If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 How do I make a claim?

-Before you get started, read our handy guide on How to make a claim.
+Read our guide on how to make a claim here.

 Where can I find my Vitality membership number?

-You’ll find your membership number on your plan documents in Notifications on the Member Zone, from when you joined Vitality and at every renewal.
+You'll find your membership number on your plan documents and in 'My messages', from when you joined Vitality and at every renewal.

 If you have the Vitality Member app on your smartphone, you can log in, select the My Card button at the bottom of the screen and you’ll find your membership number, along with any dependant’s numbers, too.